Exeter, Ontario: Education

 Public education in Exeter is managed by the Avon Maitland District School Board, which has Exeter Elementary School and South Huron District High School in the town, on adjoining properties.
 Catholic education is under the Huron-Perth Catholic District School Board, which manages Precious Blood Catholic Elementary School in Exeter.
 There is no Catholic secondary school in the town; students have to travel to Clinton or Stratford.

-Health & Wellness Facilities
+Health and wellness facilities

 Health and wellness facilities in the Exeter area include the South Huron Hospital, South Huron Medical Centre/Walk-In Clinic, and the Grand Bend and Area Community Health Centre.
 Jessica's House is a residential hospice that offers care close to home.
 Community Psychiatric Services and CMHA Middlesex offer mental health support services.
 The Exeter Villa and One Care Home & Community Support Services offers help seniors in all capacities.